46°F

 Affected Areas: Coastal Volusia; Coastal Indian River; Coastal St. Lucie; Coastal Martin; Mainland Northern Brevard; Northern Brevard Barrier Islands; Mainland Southern Brevard; Southern Brevard Barrier Islands

-* WHERE...The beaches of Volusia, Brevard, Indian River, Saint Lucie, and Martin counties.
+* WHERE...Beaches of Volusia, Brevard, Indian River, St Lucie, and Martin Counties.

 WEATHER RADAR